mikkorepolainen/mikkorepolainen.github.io/posts/_posts/2016-11-28-visualstudio-webpack-dist.md

 alt_excerpt: Cannot find module './wwwroot/dist/vendor-manifest.json' after checkout from version control?
 ---

-I'm currently working on a .NET Core / React web application using a template, which worked great so far.
+I'm currently working on a .NET Core single page application using the [React Template](https://github.com/aspnet/JavaScriptServices/tree/dev/templates/ReactSpa) for [ASP.NET Core SPA Yeoman Generator](http://blog.stevensanderson.com/2016/05/02/angular2-react-knockout-apps-on-aspnet-core/), which worked great so far.
 However, after getting a fresh checkout, I started experiencing the error `Cannot find module './wwwroot/dist/vendor-manifest.json'` when starting up on top of IIS Express.

 Turns out that this is because, by default, the `wwwroot/dist` directory is excluded from version control while the build process depends on the `vendor-manifest.json` file therein.